 Why should I be collecting Bakelite?
 What’s so special about it?
-Well, in its heyday, bakelite was known as the ‘material of a thousand uses’, beloved of jewellers, manufacturers and weapons makers.
+Bakelite is the vintage ‘material of a thousand uses’, once popular with jewellers and consumer products makers.

-It formed part of the casing for the bouncing bombs dropped on German dams by the RAF during the Second World War, but it had rather more domestic applications, too.
-These included being made into buttons, telephones and television sets.
+Its use spans a huge range of domestic applications.
+Examples include buttons, telephones and television sets.
 Now Bakelite, the precursor to modern plastics, has proved itself to be in demand for yet another reason – as a valuable collector’s item.
 Our article reveals how you can make a pretty penny from Bakelite.

-Bakelite was not only waterproof but had a high resistance to electricity and, once firmly set, would never change shape.
-With the addition of large amounts of wood flour or other fillers, it became the perfect material for household goods such as lamps, telephones, televisions and radios.
-It was even used to produce costume jewellery.
-(Back in the 1960s and 1970s, the artist Andy Warhol helped establish a market for Bakelite jewellery as one of its biggest collectors.)
+Bakelite is not only waterproof but has a high resistance to electricity.
+Once firmly set, it never changes shape.
+With the addition of large amounts of wood flour or other fillers, it became the perfect material for household goods such as lamps, telephones, televisions, and radios.
+Another use for it was costume jewellery.
+Back in the 1960s and 1970s, the artist Andy Warhol helped establish a market for Bakelite jewellery as one of its biggest collectors.

 Collector Jools Zauscinski recently picked up a 1930s bangle for £3 at a car boot sale.
 He expects it to sell for more than 15 times that price, hence why he loves collecting Bakelite!

 “My favourite Bakelite piece is the classic Bush TV22 television from about 1950,” he says.
 “I managed to get one on the internet for £130 – a real bargain.
 Normally, these change hands for more than £300.”